How Automated Customer Service Can Improve Your Support

 Chatbots normally have a set of ready-made responses to a list of common questions.
 So when the user types in what he or she is looking for, it retrieves and displays the answer immediately from this list.

-While this is a very good automation measure, AI-powered chatbots like Freshdesk’s Freddy take it one step further.
-Freddy can analyze a customer question and then answer the question based on the existing set of knowledge base articles or conversational history between customers and human agents.
-As you add to your knowledge base, Freddy automatically updates itself so you are always prepared for future customer scenarios.
+While this is a very good automation measure, AI-powered chatbots take it one step further.
+Chatbots that are powered by Freddy AI can analyze a customer question and then answer the question based on the existing set of knowledge base articles or conversational history between customers and human agents.
+As you add to your knowledge base, a Freddy-AI-powered chatbot automatically updates itself so you are always prepared for future customer scenarios.

 Helpdesk Automations And Canned Responses